Who We Are

 - Guests are not welcome in the University Residence Halls if they are under the influence of alcohol or other drugs.

-During the Halloween weekend (Friday, October 28 through Sunday, October 30) to maintain safety for our residents and our community, University Residence Halls follow a revised guest visitor policy.
+During the Halloween weekend (Friday, October 27 through Sunday, October 29) to maintain safety for our residents and our community, University Residence Halls follow a revised guest visitor policy:

-- Non-resident guests are not allowed in any residence hall during this weekend.
+- Guests are not allowed in any residence hall during this weekend.
+This includes students from other residence halls, as well as off-campus visitors.
 This no-guest policy will be enforced by University Housing staff and the UW–Madison Police.
-This means no guests except other UW–Madison residence hall students.

 - Please do not allow people that you don’t know into the hall.

 - The possession and/or use of firearms and other dangerous weapons (including firearm and dangerous weapon replicas) is prohibited.
 This includes but is not limited to guns, paintball guns, pellet guns, BB guns, Airsoft BB guns, bows and arrows, ninja stars, knives, and swords.